How to file a Trademark in Uruguay?

 The following is needed to file a trademark application in Uruguay

-- Complete name and address of the applicant(s)
+• The complete name and address of the applicant(s).

-- Power of Attorney: signed by the applicant or an authorized officer of the applicant company; the signature must be notarized by a Notary Public and Consular legalization or “Apostille” is required Uruguay is a member of the Hague Convention, which allows the exemption of foreign documents from consular legalization.
+• Power of Attorney, signed by the applicant or an authorized officer of the applicant company.
+A Notary Public must notarize the signature, and you must include Consular legalization or an “Apostille.”
+Since Uruguay is a member of the Hague Convention, it allows exemption from consular legalization if apostilled.

 Goytia & Associates can proceed with a search free of charge.
 Click here